Inclusive language: Disability

 Avoid terms that reflect misconceptions/stigma around disability

-Disabled and neurodivergent people must often deal with stigma and misconceptions that make life more difficult for them.
+Disabled people must often deal with stigma and misconceptions that make life more difficult for them.
 For instance, the label wheelchair bound implies that wheelchair users can never leave their wheelchairs.
 In reality, many wheelchair users are capable of standing or walking sometimes.

-Avoid misusing terms related to disability or neurodivergence
+Avoid misusing terms related to disability

-- Inclusive: of two minds, chaotic, or confusing.
+Inclusive phrases: of two minds, chaotic, or confusing.

-- Non-inclusive: fell on deaf ears.
+Non-inclusive phrases: fell on deaf ears.

-- Inclusive: was not addressed.
+Inclusive phrases: was not addressed.

-- Inclusive: boring, uninteresting, uncool.
+Inclusive phrases: boring, uninteresting, uncool.

 Learn more